 Hand Grinder (Manual)

-A hand or manual coffee grinder is the quietest of all, because there is no motor to make noise.
+A hand or manual coffee grinder is the quietest of all because there is no motor to make noise.
 The only noise is the actual grinding of the coffee itself.
-Most manual coffee grinders are burr grinders which offer an excellent grind as well as a workout for your arm muscles.
+Most manual coffee grinders are burr grinders that offer an excellent grind as well as a workout for your arm muscles.